 Why is customer intent detection important for businesses?

-When analysing customer feedback, being able to isolate certain kinds of intents can lead to productive actionability.
+When analyzing customer feedback, being able to isolate certain kinds of intents can lead to productive actionability.

 Customer intent detection means understanding customer intent on a granular data level.
-With basic NLP, businesses are able to categorise the topics and analyse trends from a customer interaction.
+With basic NLP, businesses are able to categorize the topics and analyze trends from a customer interaction.
 And with advanced machine learning techniques and intent classification, business analysts and customer support representations can better understand the subtext behind what customers are communicating to better determine the next best action.

 Compare these two feedback messages: “Your website sucks!” and “Your website would be so much easier to use if the chatbox didn’t cover up the login area!”.
 While we might be drawn to the obvious negativity in the first sentence, it is the second one that we would deem as actionable.
 It offers an explicit suggestion that unlocks valuable information we can use to identify specific pain points and design customer-centric solutions.

 Intent detection goes beyond hearing what customers say and enables active listening to customers’ needs through customer intent data.
 As a result, you can take data-led actions and more effectively meet customer expectations.